randomwalk94/academic-kickstart/content/research.md

 +++

 My advisor is [Alexei Novikov](https://www.math.psu.edu/~anovikov/).
 My interests cover topics in partial differential equations and probability, stochastic PDE, etc.

 At the moment, I investigate the long time behavior of a Hamiltonian system driven by slowly decorrelating noise.
 Some early works were done by Freidlin, Wentzell, Papanicolaou, etc.

+I'm also starting to learn about [trading](https://www.investopedia.com/trading-4427765) and [poker](https://en.wikipedia.org/wiki/Poker) more seriously (like in a systematic way).
+These two subjects share many features and strategies that can be applied to one another.
+I recommend the book [The New Market Wizards: Conversations with America's Top Traders](https://en.wikipedia.org/wiki/The_New_Market_Wizards) by [Jack D. Schwager](https://en.wikipedia.org/wiki/Jack_D._Schwager) and the interview with [Jeff Yass](https://en.wikipedia.org/wiki/Jeff_Yass) to see the intertwined relationship between them.

 ### Research diary

 <div class="accordion">
 <div class="accordion-section">
 <a class="accordion-section-title" href="#researchdiary">&#8801; List</a>
 <div id="researchdiary" class="accordion-section-content">
 <h3>2018</h3>
 <div><a href="/post/research_diary_201806">June</a>, <a href="/post/research_diary_201807">July</a>, <a href="/post/research_diary_201808">August</a>, <a href="/post/research_diary_201810">October</a><br /></div>

 </div><!--end .accordion-section-content-->